ypcode/site-designs-studio-v2/README.md

  > Still in beta release, a few other features are still under developement and not published yet

+### MPA

+- Build the package either in DEBUG or RELEASE config and add it to your app catalog
+- From a modern site home page, click New > Page > App > Site Designs Studio

 ### Building the code

 ```bash